evangboucher/DynaDoc/README.md

 ### License ###
 Released under the terms of the CPAL-1.0 License.
+CPAL-1.0 is fairly similar to MPL-V2.0, but requires an additional attribution step.

 CPAL-1.0 allows you to make changes, use commercially, and distribute DynaDoc with a few requirements.
-If you modify any file of DynaDoc, you must released the modified files under the CPAL-1.0 license and release the source.
-If you want to use DynaDoc, we ask that you give credit to Mohu for the use of DynaDoc in your project.
-This is best done by including the following three lines on/in your product's UI.
+If you modify any file of DynaDoc, you must released the modified files under the CPAL-1.0 license and release the modified files.
+If you want to use DynaDoc, the license asks that you give credit to Mohu for the use of DynaDoc in your project.
+This is best done by including the following three lines on/in your product's UI where an end user can reach them.
 If your product has a Graphical User Interface of some sort, we ask that you put these three lines somewhere an end user has access to them.

 ```
 DynaDoc powered by Mohu